Spot Regressions with Candlesticks: Inference on Spot Betas

-Meanwhile, under the null hypothesis $H_0: \beta_t = 0$, the limiting distribution of $\widetilde{T}_n$ becomes pivotal and hence allows for feasible inference.
-The reason is that under this null hypothesis, the covariance matrix $\boldc_t$ defined in Equation \eqref{eq:regression_covariance} simplifies to a diagonal matrix and consequently the $\boldvarrho_{t}$ terms in the coupling returns provided in Equation \eqref{eq:coupling_vars} cancel out, leaving the limiting variable as a function of the Brownian motion functionals only.
-Therefore, the distribution of $\widetilde{T}_n$ can be characterized by Monte Carlo simulations.
+As a special case, the pivotal property is restored when $\beta_0 = 0$ in the null hypothesis, consequently its distribution can be simulated directly.
+This is because under $H_0: \beta_t = 0$, the covariance matrix $\boldc_t$ defined in Equation \eqref{eq:regression_covariance} simplifies to a diagonal matrix and consequently the $\boldvarrho_{t}$ terms in the coupling returns provided in Equation \eqref{eq:coupling_vars} cancel out, leaving the limiting variable as a function of the Brownian motion functionals only.
+Therefore, the quantiles of $\widetilde{T}_n(\lambda)$ can be simulated which in turn allows for feasible inference on spot betas using the proposed estimator.
+Indeed, this case yields an asymptotically exact size test.

-Based on this simulated distribution, one can easily determine the critical values for the test.
-Specifically, for a given significance level $\alpha$, I define constants $B^{+}_{\alpha}$ and $B^{-}_{\alpha}$ such that:

-These constants serve as the lower and upper critical values for this test.
-By construction, this procedure delivers asymptotically correct size under the null hypothesis $H_0: \beta_t = 0$.
+I now consider the general case, i.e. $H_0: \beta_t = \beta_0$ with $\beta_0 \neq 0$.
+When the hypothesized value is non-zero, the distribution of $\widetilde{T}_n(\lambda)$ is generally non-pivotal, and hence direct simulation is not feasible.
+To restore the feasibility of inference, I follow a sup-t test approach by constructing critical values that uniformly control size across the parameter space of $\boldrho_t$.